What Self-Hosted Apps can you not live Without in 2024?

 Bookstack is a self-hosted wiki platform where I keep all of my notes, configurations and other personal information I want to remember for later.
 I have been using Bookstack for roughly 5 years and it has been one of my most used self-hosted apps.

-I'm a bit of a sentimental guy, and Usememos is my way of keeping track of the little things that matter most, reminders from loved ones, memories I want to hold onto forever.
+I'm a bit of a sentimental guy, and Usememos is my way of keeping track of the little things that matter most, reminders from loved ones, memories I want to hold onto forever or just silly selfies with reminders of things I did that day.

 Ollama and Open WebUI allows you to run high-performance language models directly on local devices and gives users complete freedom to customize and optimize LLMs to suit their specific needs.
 Together with Open WebUI, you can easily chat with LLMs or Large Language Models to get answers to questions, learn a new language, learn how to code and much more.